 Amaryllis is a very popular indoor houseplant as it is an easy-care succulent that requires very little attention.
 But, using amaryllis outdoors is a much more challenging proposition.
-So, in this article I will outline the challenges that gardeners encounter when the attempt to grow amaryllis outdoors or when they wish to move a potted amaryllis houseplant outdoors.
+So, in this article I outline the challenges that gardeners encounter when they attempt to grow amaryllis outdoors, and when they wish to move a potted amaryllis houseplant outdoors.

 In the information below I will strive to thoroughly cover everything you need to do to grow and maintain a healthy, vibrant and beautiful blooming amaryllis plant outdoors in either the garden or in a pot.

 - Amaryllis temperature guide

 Can amaryllis be used outside?